MG Midget Buying Guide

 DIY Friendly ★★★★

 Throughout the 1960s and '70s, Britain led the world when it boiled down to affordable sports cars.
-It might not have been much good at producing the most sophisticated machines, but if you wanted exciting, cheap automotive fun, it was invariably a British brand to which you turned.
-And few were more affordable than the MG Midget, along with its badge-engineered Austin-Healey Sprite cousin.
+Abingdon's MG factory might not have been so profound at producing the most sophisticated machines, but if you wanted exciting, cheap automotive fun, it was invariably a British brand to which you turned.
+Very few were more affordable than the MG Midget, along with its badge-engineered Austin-Healey Sprite cousin.

 The original Austin-Healey Sprite arrived in 1958.
 Known as the ‘Frogeye’ (or Bugeye in the USA) there was no MG equivalent.
 In layman’s terms, the MkII Sprite was a MkI Midget and this lack of synchronicity remained – although the MG outlived the Austin-Healey by almost a decade.
 In this guide we’re looking at the Midgets with an A-Series engine, with the Sprite, Frogeye and Midget 1500 getting their own guides.